Coordinator, Deaf and Hard of Hearing Services

 6. Record keeping principles and procedures.

-7. Smart phone usage including texting, and photo and video capabilities in relation to assistive technology.
+7. Smart phone usage including texting and photo and video capabilities in relation to assistive

-9. Applicable federal, state, and local laws, rules, and regulations, and College and departmental codes, policies, and procedures.
+9. Applicable federal, state, and local laws, rules, regulations, and College and departmental codes,

 Skills and Abilities: